-- Verbal and/or written harassment such as epithets, jokes, derogatory comments or slurs based on the person's race, color, religion, sex, pregnancy, national origin, ancestry, physical and/or mental disability, military and veteran status, age, marital status, sexual orientation, gender identity, gender expression, medical condition, genetic information, or any other class protected by state or federal law

-- Race and/or color including traits historically associated with race, including but not limited to hair texture and hairstyles such as afros, braids, locks, and twists.
+- Verbal and/or written harassment such as epithets, jokes, derogatory comments or slurs based on the person's race and/or color including traits historically associated with race, including but not limited to hair texture and hairstyles such as afros, braids, locks, and twists.

-- (included in national origin)

-- Age (40 and over)
+- Age ( 40 and over)

 - Sex

 - Sexual orientation

 - Gender

 - Gender identity and expression

 - Religion, creed and religious observance, including dress and grooming practices

 - Ancestry, National Origin, including language use restrictions

 - Pregnancy, childbirth, or breastfeeding and related medical conditions

 - Reproductive health decision-making includes, but is not limited to, a decision to use or access a particular drug, device, product, or medical service for reproductive health.

 - Marital status

 - Registered domestic partner status

 - Genetic information, including family medical history

 - Physical or mental disability

 - Military or veteran status

 - Civil Air Patrol

 - Political activities or affiliations

 - Citizenship and/or immigration status

 - Domestic violence, assault, or stalking victim status

 - Medical conditions, including cancer and AIDS/HIV

 - Family or medical care leave

-- Any other applicable protected class, in accordance with applicable federal, state, and local laws
+Any other applicable protected class, in accordance with applicable federal, state, and local laws

-- Physical harassment such as assault, impeding or blocking movement, or any physical interference with normal work or movement when directed at an individual based on one of